Southbounding the PCT Part II: Setting Off

 Badger: I had a hiking partner, so not really.
 There was a 300-mile stretch where we were about a day apart.
 During this stretch, I hiked by myself a good deal, but was still in the company of other hikers for parts of the day and often at camp.
 Had I not hiked with a partner, there would’ve been a lot of opportunity to hike by myself, had I chosen to, but there were also a lot of hikers close ahead and behind.

-In Part Three, we’ll cover what was a unanimously recognized highlight of a SOBO hike.
+In Part III, we’ll cover what was a unanimously recognized highlight of a SOBO hike.
 The weather!
 Spoiler alert: It’s almost perfect.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!